Esper89/Subnautica-TerrainPatcher/README.md

 # Terrain Patcher

-Terrain Patcher is a Subnautica and Below Zero library mod that allows modders and players to modify the game's terrain.
+Terrain Patcher is a Subnautica and Below Zero library mod that allows anyone to modify the game's terrain.

 ## Installation